Sonia Y. Angell

 Sonia Yris Angell is an American public health figure.
-She is an assistant clinical professor of medicine in the Columbia University Vagelos College of Physicians and Surgeons.
+She is a Bloomberg Distinguished Professor of the Practice of American Health in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
+Angell also maintains a clinical professorship of medicine in the Columbia University Vagelos College of Physicians and Surgeons.
 In 2020, after resigning as director of the California Department of Public Health, Angell was elected a Member of the National Academy of Medicine.

 Early life and education

 Angell attended West Lafayette Junior-Senior High School in West Lafayette, Indiana.
 She earned a Bachelor of Arts degree in journalism and political science from Indiana University before serving in the Peace Corps.
 While with the Peace Corps, she became interested in community development and health.
-Upon returning to North America, Angell received her medical degree from the University of California, San Francisco, Diploma from London School of Hygiene & Tropical Medicine, and a Master's in Public Health from the University of Michigan.
-While earning her medical degree, she was a finalist for the Gold-Headed Cane Award, the highest honor a graduating medical student could receive.
+Upon returning to North America, Angell received her medical degree in 1999 from the University of California, San Francisco, Diploma from London School of Hygiene & Tropical Medicine, and a Master's in Public Health from the University of Michigan.
+Angell was one of three members of the UCSF medical school class of 1999 who received the Gold-Headed Cane Award for exhibiting the traits of a true physician.

 Angell completed medical training residency in internal medicine, primary care at Brigham and Women's Hospital in Boston, and a health research fellowship in the Robert Wood Johnson Clinical Scholar Program at the University of Michigan.